Pomax/BezierInfo-2/docs/chapters/catmullconv/content.en-GB.md

     point(c0 * v1 + c1 * dv1 + c2 * v2 + c3 * dv2)
 ```

-Now, since a Catmull-Rom curve is a form of [cubic Hermite spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline), and as cubic Bézier curves are _also_ a form of cubic Hermite spline, we run into an interesting bit of maths programming: we can losslessly convert between the two, and the maths for doing so is surprisingly simple!
+Now, since a Catmull-Rom curve is a form of [cubic Hermite spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline), and as cubic Bézier curves are _also_ a form of cubic Hermite spline, we run into an interesting bit of maths programming: we can convert one to the other and back, and the maths for doing so is surprisingly simple!

 The main difference between Catmull-Rom curves and Bézier curves is "what the points mean":

-- A cubic Bézier curve is defined by a start point, a control point that implies the tangent at the start, a control point that implies the tangent at the end, and an end point, plus a characterising matrix that we can multiply by that point vector to get on-curve coordinates.
+- A cubic Bézier curve is defined by a start point, a control point that implies the tangent at the start, a control point that implies the tangent at the end, and an end point, plus a characterizing matrix that we can multiply by that point vector to get on-curve coordinates.
 - A Catmull-Rom curve is defined by a start point, a tangent that for that starting point, an end point, and a tangent for that end point, plus a characteristic matrix that we can multiple by the point vector to get on-curve coordinates.

 Those are _very_ similar, so let's see exactly _how_ similar they are.
 We've already see the matrix form for Bézier curves, so how different is the matrix form for Catmull-Rom curves?: